 - Ellen Johnson Sirleaf

-As the first female president in an African country, Liberian President Sirleaf has been a huge supporter for general women’s rights, including women’s right to vote and women’s right to education.
+As the first female president in an African country, Liberian President Sirleaf has been a huge supporter of general women’s rights, including women’s right to vote and women’s right to education.
 She has used her power to expand the quality of education in preschool and primary education by joining the Global Partnership for Education in 2007.
 Despite dealing with the Ebola crisis in 2015, she worked hard to reopen schools and provide quality education for all students.

 In the face of widespread and systemic adversity, millions of women around the world do not have education as a birthright.
 These five advocates of women’s education are advancing an agenda of equality that will empower and uplift communities forever.